-Cole has been selected as a Rising Star in Business Litigation by Super Lawyers Magazine for 2014-2017.
+Cole has been selected as a Rising Star in Business Litigation by Super Lawyers Magazine from 2014-2019.

 Cole and his wife, Nicole, live in Nashville with their loyal Australian Shepherd, Mabel, and spunky cat, Luna.
 Away from the office, Cole enjoys snow skiing and hiking, usually in Utah.